hilaryrowe/documentation3/oeeCalculations/new-availability.md

 ## **Availability Calculation**

-The Availability component of OEE measures the ratio of expected operation time \(Total Expected Cycle Seconds\) to observed operation time \(Total Cycle Seconds\).
-Availability displays as a percentage indicating the amount of time the asset was actually operational compared to its planned operating time over a specific time horizon \(shift, daily, weekly, or monthly\).
+The Availability component of OEE measures the ratio of scheduled operation time \(Scheduled Time\) to observed operation time \(Available Time\).
+This calculation shows the resulting percentage that the asset \(machine, line, or facility\) is actually operational compared to the planned operating time of the asset over a specific time horizon \(shift, daily, weekly, or monthly\).

 **Availability Formula**